ndlarsen/prometheus-metrics-exporter/README.md

   - A nonempty regex must include a single capture group.

 ### Labels

 - name: the name of the label.
 - value: the value of the label.

 ## Build/test
-The application was originally written in go 1.11.2.
-Latest tested under 1.11.13
+The application is latest tested under go v1.15.15

 A makefile is available with rules for both building and testing the application.

 ## External libraries and/or modules

 The following libraries and/or modules are directly used in the project.
 Note that other modules might be indirectly included.